andersekdahl/swap/README.md

 ### boilerplate
 `boilerplate` contains just enough things to get you up and running.
 This folder is where you'll build your implementation.

-### facit
+### reference-implementation
 Use this if you get stuck and nobody is around to ask for help, or if you just want to get inspiration.
+Note that this is by no means
+"the correct way" or "the best way", it's just a reference implementation.

 ## Getting started